-School Counseling

-Professional Component: 24 hours

-COU 5113 Ethical and Legal Issues

-COU 5133 Counseling in a Pluralistic Society

-COU 5173 Human Growth and Life Span Development

-COU 5193 Theories of Counseling and Psychotherapy

-COU 5243 Methods and Techniques in Counseling

-COU 5353 Methods of Group Counseling\

-COU 5433 Tests and Assessment\

-COU 5563 Crisis Intervention

-COU 5663 Personal Lifestyle and Career Development

-COU 6413 Pre-Practicum\

-\On-Campus only course

-Core Component: 18 hours

-COU 5223 Counseling Children and Adolescents

-EDU 5563 Special Issues and Populations

-EDU 5613 Teaching Students of Diverse Cultures

-EDU 5873 Crisis Management

-ESC 5123 Foundations and Ethics of School Counseling

-ESC 5213 School Counseling Program Development

-Practicum Component: 6 Hours\

-ESC 5126 Internship in School Counseling

-\Note: The Internship experience should be in a school or school-related setting.
+School Counseling PROFESSIONAL COMPONENT: 24 HOURS COU 5173 Human Growth and Life Span Development COU 5193 Theories of Counseling and Psychotherapy COU 5243 Methods and Techniques in Counseling COU 5353 Methods of Group Counseling COU 5433 Tests and Assessment COU 5563 Crisis Intervention COU 5663 Personal Lifestyle and Career Development COU 6413 Pre-Practicum CORE COMPONENT: 18 HOURS COU 5223 Counseling Children and Adolescents EDU 5563 Special Issues and Populations EDU 5613 Teaching Students of Diverse Cultures EDU 5873 Crisis Management ESC 5123 Foundations and Ethics of School Counseling ESC 5213 School Counseling Program Development PRACTICUM COMPONENT: 6 HOURS\ ESC 5126 Internship in School Counseling \Note: The Internship experience shall be in a school or school-related setting.
 This should be approved by the graduate program coordinator.

-TOTAL PROGRAM REQUIREMENTS 48 HOURS

-The Master of Education in School Counseling is a three-year program designed to give the student a rich education in counseling techniques as well as providing the necessary tools to be successful in a PK-12 setting.
+TOTAL PROGRAM REQUIREMENTS 48 HOURS The Master of Education in School Counseling is a three-year program designed to give the student a rich education in counseling techniques as well as providing the necessary tools to be successful in a PK-12 setting.
 Courses are designed for a learner-centered approach to meeting the needs and responsibilities in a PK-12 school system.

-Student Learning Outcomes

-Upon completion of the program, students will be able to:

-- 1. Identify, explain, and implement the components of a quality school counseling program.

-- 2. Analyze counseling issues and concerns related to culturally diverse students within the differentiated learning environment.

-- 3. Identify and explain the various roles and responsibilities of a school counselor.

-- 4. Students will meet all requirements to become a certified school counselor.

-Graduation Requirement

-Students need 160 clock hours of field experience in a Texas accredited school in order to graduate.
+Student Learning Outcomes Upon completion of the program, students will be able to: - 1.
+Identify, explain, and implement the components of a quality school counseling program. - 2.
+Analyze counseling issues and concerns related to culturally diverse students within the differentiated learning environment. - 3.
+Identify and explain the various roles and responsibilities of a school counselor. - 4.
+Students will meet all requirements to become a certified school counselor.
+Graduation Requirement Students need 160 clock hours of field experience in a Texas accredited school in order to graduate.
 Application for graduation must be made by the end of late registration in the semester in which the student anticipates to graduate.
 In order to qualify for a specific graduation date, graduating students must have all program and course requirements completed.
 Contact the Graduate School Office and Registrar's Office for more information.